 What is soft palate cancer?

 Palate cancer is a cancer on the roof of your mouth.
-More often, palate cancer is a squamous cell carcinoma.
+More often, palate cancer is a squamous cell carcinoma of the skin.
 In most cases, squamous cell carcinomas first develop as an ulcer and then advances further.

 What are the symptoms of soft palate cancer?